Yong Vui Kong: Personal life

 On 14 November 2013, Yong's death penalty was lifted.
 He has become the first drug trafficker on death row to have his sentence reduced to life imprisonment (Note: By order of the landmark appeal ruling of Abdul Nasir bin Amer Hamsah's case on 20 August 1997, life imprisonment in Singapore would mean a sentence of imprisonment for the rest of the convict's natural life, with a possible chance of release on parole after the expiration of at least 20 years of the sentence, which is applicable for crimes committed after 20 August 1997.) and caning (15 strokes), under amendments made to the Misuse of Drugs Act.
 The sentence was backdated to the time when Yong was first charged.
 Yong was reportedly relieved when he was re-sentenced to life and caning, and so did his family from Sabah.
 On 22 August 2014, M. Ravi appealed against the new sentence, this time before Chief Justice Sundaresh Menon, Judge of Appeal Andrew Phang and Justice Tay Yong Kwang, that the caning imposed on Yong is unconstitutional.
 The appeal was dismissed on 4 March 2015.

 Yong will spend the rest of his natural life in jail but has a chance for release on parole upon the authorities' review of his conduct after he serves at least 20 years in prison, including time spent in remand and during the original sentence.
 The parole hearing will occur in June 2027.
 Yong, who devoted himself to Buddhism in prison and learned to speak English, hoped he could counsel youth on the dangers of drugs during his period of imprisonment.

+In March 2026, a month after his retirement from the Bench, Justice Choo Han Teck spoke about the case of Yong in an interview, and he stated that he was personally saddened by the prospect of sentencing Yong to death, because he sympathize with him for his poor parents and life of poverty, and believed that Yong, being a "intelligent, hardworking" person, could become a good and useful citizen if he was rehabilitated.
+Justice Choo also stated that he was happy for Yong when his death sentence was commuted.